dannyvankooten/www.dannyvankooten.com/_posts/2017-11-01-html-forms-wordpress.md

 **You supply the form fields in normal HTML.
 The plugin takes care of validating & processing the form.**

-We really like this approach as it allows for great performance & flexibility and still saving you tons  of time.
+We really like this approach as it allows for great performance & flexibility while still saving you tons of time.
 In fact, we find creating a form this way is much faster than interacting with a drag and drop interface.

 ### How HTML Forms works